DS-3001

 Data Science is incredibly broad and dynamic.
 The topics below are designed to reinforce this perspective and help you understand the field’s core tenements and what is demanded from practicing data scientists.
 The key is for you to gain a sense of the scope of Data Science, what is needed to contribute to the community, and feel comfortable incorporating these techniques into your work moving forward.
 Specific learning objectives are below:

-Gain experience working in teams to solve Data Science problems
+Gain experience working in teams to solve Data driven problems

 Articulate the advantages and disadvantages of selected ML approaches